c4pp4/gentoo-unity7/README.md

-# Gentoo Unity⁷
+# Gentoo Unity⁷ Desktop

-### A Gentoo overlay to install the Unity7 user interface on amd64 architecture.
+### A Gentoo overlay to install the Unity7 user interface.

 - Forked from https://github.com/shiznix/unity-gentoo

-- For more information about the Unity7, see: https://en.wikipedia.org/wiki/Unity_(user_interface)

 ### How to install: